MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-Yes, in this project rules for quality and formatting were implemented using the Ruff linter in our continuous integration.
-This ensures compliance with PEP 8 standards, together with pre-commit hooks that automatically check and fix issues in the staged files before pushing.
-This includes trailing, whitespaces, missing newlines at the end of files and improperly sorted imports.
+Yes, for this project we established rules for quality and formatting, which was enforded by the Ruff linter in our continuous integration.
+Together with having a pre-commit continuous integration, this ensured compliance with the PEP8 standards.
+The pre-commit would specifically work by fixing trailing, whitespaces, missing newlines and improperly sorted imports before commits was conducted to the Git repository.

 ## Version control